bbkane/bbkane.github.io/_posts/2020-12-20-SQL-Schemas-from-the-Terminal-with-SchemaSpy.md

 ## Notes

-You're supposed to be able to pass `-connprops` options as part of the flag, but I couldn't make that work for me.
+The `-connprops` argument needs two backslashes because I'm in `zsh` where I need to escape a backslash.
 The `-s` flag refers to `schema` and for MySQL, that's just the database.
 The `-vizjs` flag means I don't have to install `graphviz`.